Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/README.md

 ### Models Used

+- **Interior Design**:
+  - API Method: Uses `stabilityai/stable-diffusion-xl-refiner-1.0` for high-quality transformations
-- **Interior Design**: Uses `stabilityai/stable-diffusion-xl-base-1.0` for room style transformations.
+  - Local Method: Uses `runwayml/stable-diffusion-v1-5` with `lllyasviel/sd-controlnet-mlsd` for structure preservation

 - **Music Generator**: Uses `stabilityai/stable-diffusion-xl-base-1.0` for album cover art generation.

 These models can be configured in `common/config.py` if you prefer to use different models.